.jpg)

 Please note that this course is self-catering.

-An option for a light lunch may become available if enough participants will be interested.
+An option for a light lunch may be available if enough participants are interested.
 There is a pub serving food 5 minutes walk away from the venue and a well stocked corner shop.The nearest train station is in East Grinstead and is just over a mile away.
 The town also has plenty of restaurants, supermarkets and a Travelodge.
 The village of Forest Row is only 4 miles away with good accommodation options, three supermarkets, whole food shops, cafes and restaurants.
 If you have a car, basic accommodation in Forest Row can also be booked as a visiting guest at Emerson College, where we used to run our storytelling courses for over 30 years before moving to Peredur centre in East Grinstead.